zama-ai/concrete/docs/core-features/extensions.md

 print(circuit)
 ```

-You'd expect all of `a`, `b`, and `c` to be 8-bits, but because inputset is very small, this code could print:
+You would expect all of `a`, `b`, and `c` to be 8 bits, but because the inputset is very small, this code could print:

 ```
 %0 = x                          # EncryptedScalar<uint8>        ∈ [173, 240]